About Dr. Garcia

 FULL BIO

-Dr. Gina Ann Garcia is an associate professor in the department of Educational Foundations, Organizations, and Policy at the University of Pittsburgh.
-Her research centers on issues of equity and justice in higher education with an emphasis on understanding how Hispanic-Serving Institutions (HSIs) embrace and enact an organizational identity for serving minoritized populations.
-She also seeks to understand the experiences of administrators, faculty, and staff within HSIs and the outcomes and experiences of students attending these institutions.
-Finally, her research looks at the ways that race and racism have shaped the experiences of minoritized groups in higher education.
+Dr. Gina Ann Garcia is a professor in the School of Education at UC Berkeley.
+Her research centers on issues of equity and justice in higher education with an emphasis on understanding how Hispanic Serving Institutions (HSIs) embrace and enact an organizational identity for serving minoritized populations.
+She explores the experiences of administrators, faculty, and staff at HSIs and the outcomes of students attending these institutions.
+As an equity-minded scholar, she tends to the ways that race and racism have shaped institutions of higher education.